MeghanMcCrory/AGILE-PM-MM/README.md

   - Identify unknowns, investigate further for clarification
 ---
 ### Meeting #6: Planning for Sprint 1
-- **Attendee information**: Tech Lead, Design Lead, Product Owner, Product Manager, other interested and available stakeholders
+- **Attendee information**: Tech Lead, Design Lead, Product Manager, other interested and available stakeholders
 - **Expected Outcomes**:
   - Identify and communicate goal for Sprint 1, ensure this aligns with roadmap
   - Prioritize and align Sprint 1 workload to meet specified goal